KHOU: Criticism

-On November 24, 2022, KHOU was criticized for interrupting a Thanksgiving Day game between the Buffalo Bills and the Detroit Lions for a tornado warning with 23 seconds left in the game, causing viewers to miss a last second game-winning field goal by the Bills.
-The station did not incorporate a picture-in-picture treatment or split-screen format for viewers in Houston to continue watching the game while the weather report was issued.
-KHOU made no public apology for the interruption incident.
+On November 24, 2022, KHOU was criticized for interrupting a Thanksgiving Day game between the Buffalo Bills and the Detroit Lions for a tornado warning with 23 seconds left in the game, which caused viewers to miss a last second game-winning field goal by the Bills.
+The station did not incorporate a picture-in-picture treatment or split-screen format for viewers in Houston to continue watching the game when the weather report was issued.
+KHOU did not make a public apology after the interruption incident.

 Technical information and subchannels

 KHOU's transmitter is located near Missouri City, in unincorporated northeastern Fort Bend County.
 The station's signal is multiplexed: